 What is the Boeing 777-10X?

-The Boeing 777-10X is a further stretch of the 777X series that will include four more rows than the smaller -9 (and be 3.5 meters longer).
-This would make it the world’s longest jet.
+According to Bloomberg, the Boeing 777-10X is a further stretch of the 777X series that will include four more rows than the 777-9.
+This would increase the type’s seat count to around 450 passengers.

 How does the 777-10X compare to the other variants?

 So far, Boeing has revealed that there will be two mainline Boeing 777Xs.

 - Boeing 777-8 – 384 passengers in a two-class configuration with a range of 730 nm / 16,170 km

 - Boeing 777-9 – 426 passengers in a two-class configuration with a range of 7,285 nm / 13,500 km